 "I sense… Negative Energy at its core."
 Gwen felt on the verge of a personal eureka.
 "To think Negative Energy existed in nature!"

 "Life and death is a balance, that is the way of the natural world."
 Jonas scanned the jungle with his eyes.
 "If I recall, this is a death-flower, a Titan Arum, a carnivorous creature that feeds by attracting insects with its stench of decay-"

 "Hold up."
 Gwen motioned for the group to stay still.
 "I see something coming."

 "Warding Bond."
 Taj incanted softly, suffusing the party with a mute, earthen shimmer.
 Gwen recognised it as an Abjuration spell which shared damage between the caster and its targets, giving the entire party the ability to resist harm both magical and mundane.

-In Gwen’s eyes, she saw a slithering, crawling stream of elemental earth, tinged with specks of negative mana, moving from the canopies and down towards the flower’s vivid display of vibrant elements and grey-black negative energy.
+In the next moment, a slithering, crawling stream of elemental earth, tinged with specks of negative mana, roved from the canopies down towards the flower's vivid display of dusky elements.

 To their surprise, the centipede wasn't trying to climb the flower.
 Instead, it was attempting to borrow straight through the base toward the nectar of necrotic energy.

 "Smart bugger."
 Paul grimaced.
 "Looks like a predator to me."